oracle-livelabs/database/kubernetes-for-oracledbas/deploy-application/deploy-application.md

 ## Task 4: Create the ConfigMaps

-You'll create two ConfigMaps, one will be the ORDS configuration file and the other will be a Liquibase ChangeLog.
+You'll create two *ConfigMaps*, one will be the ORDS configuration file and the other will be a Liquibase ChangeLog.

-A **ConfigMap** is like a **Secret** but to store non-confidential data.
-Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
+A *ConfigMap* is like a *Secret* but to store non-confidential data. *Pods* can consume *ConfigMaps* as environment variables, command-line arguments, or as configuration files in a *Volume*.

 ### ORDS Configuration

-The ORDS configuration does not store any sensitive data, so build a manifest to create a **ConfigMap** of its configuration file.
-The **ConfigMap** will be mounted as a file into the Container and used by the ORDS process to start the application.
+The ORDS configuration does not store any sensitive data, so build a *manifest file* to create a *ConfigMap* of its configuration file.
+The *ConfigMap* will be mounted as a file into the Container and used by the ORDS process to start the application.

-Append the `ords-config` ConfigMap to the Application Deployment manifest:
+Append the `ords-config` *ConfigMap* to the Application Deployment *manifest file*:

 ~~~bash
 <copy>